 Largest Selection of Ceramic Bearings

-So, if you’ve decide to use ceramic or hybrid ceramic bearings for your bike, where should you go to buy them?
-Aire Velo Bearingsstock one of the largest range of bearings anywhere within the UK, including ceramic bearings and we can help you to upgrade your bike.
+So, if you’ve decided to use ceramic or hybrid ceramic bearings for your bike, where should you go to buy them?
+Aire Velo Bearings stock one of the largest range of bearings anywhere within the UK, including ceramic bearings and we can help you to upgrade your bike.
 The ceramic bearings that we supply are suitable for bike wheels and bottom brackets.
 We are confident that you will find what you are looking for on our website, whatever type of bearings you choose.

 Why not contact us on our website today to see what we can do for you!